-Four your consideration, 62 YouTube videos of “the Sukiyaki song,” actually Ue o Muite Aruko?,” or “I Look Up As I Walk,” originally song by Japanese pop singer Kyu Sakamoto.
+Four your consideration, 62 (now 118) YouTube videos of “the Sukiyaki song,” actually Ue o Muite Aruko?,” or “I Look Up As I Walk,” originally sung by Japanese pop singer Kyu Sakamoto.

 I first remember Japan’s only #1 international pop hit ever, called Sukiyaki in the West, as my brother’s “favorite song.”
 He does not, I suspect, share that recollection, but it quickly became my own favorite song back in 1963, listening on a tinny transistor radio, itself a Japanese product.

 It’s not clear who exactly attached the name Sukiyaki to the song for English-language purposes, but the logic seems clear: Use a word that a typical American listener would recognize as Japanese.
 The absurdity is clearer: Use a title meaning “beef stew” for what all understand to be a sadly romantic love song.
 But it stuck, and was even incorporated into the lyrics for some European versions.

 Once the song ran its course on the U.S. top 40, years went by without my hearing it.
 This was before ubiquitous oldies stations, and later the Internet (not to mention my own record collecting), made it easy to hear the song on demand.
 But it was always one of the sweetest tunes I knew and never failed to raise a smile.

 It’s no less joyful to hear today, one reason that musicians around the world have chosen to record the song in dozens of styles: pop, folk, jazz, reggae, a cappella, metal, boy band, glee club and more — all available on YouTube.
 These performers throw their heart and their multiplicity of voices and languages into this simple but supremely lovely melody.